-The fashion industry is actually one of the major polluting industries in the world.
-What can you do?
-Shop locally.
-Good quality products that will last you for a long time.
-Buy clothes and accessories made from ecological and sustainable fabrics.
+3.- Swap items.
 You can take part in local clothes swap where you can exchange the items you don’t want to wear anymore for new items.
 Don’t tell me it’s not a win-win situation. 😉 Getting rid of all the stuff that clutters your closet and getting some new pieces in.

-There are a few different aspects to fashion that's good for the environment.
-One of them that covers the aspect of sustainability is slow fashion.
-It focuses on choosing garments made of sustainable materials of higher quality that will last longer so there won’t be a need to keep buying more.
-If you’d like to find out more about slow fashion aspect read the special blog post explaining it better..
-And if you’re looking for slow fashion accessories you can check my brand Shop Jenn Lee.
-Where you can find bags made out of natural fabrics such as ata grass, which will last you lifetime. 😉
+There are a few aspects to consider in order to be gentle to the environment.
+The first one to consider in regards to sustainability is slow fashion.
+It focuses on choosing garments made of sustainable materials and with higher quality so that they will last longer so there won’t be a need to keep buying more.
+If you missed our blog post explaining the slow fashion movement in detail, you can still find it here.

 You can help the planet by reducing meat and dairy, as well as by shopping locally, not in the big supermarket chains.

-While shopping try not to pick items packed in the single-use plastic wrapping.
+While shopping, try not to pick items packed in the single-use plastic wrapping.
 Yes, we’re going back to the #1 point.
 Did you know that 40% of plastic packaging is used only once and then goes straight to the landfill?
 By shopping with your own bags and avoiding plastic packaging you can make a positive change.

-All in all, it’s not about being perfect, but about having good cause in your mind.
+All in all, it’s not about being perfect, but about having a good cause in your mind.
 It is also all about trying.
 No habit was created overnight.
 Let yourself make mistakes.
 But also try, because if you won’t try you won’t know how easy it is to change your lifestyle and help the planet.
 And we have only one planet.
 Let’s appreciate it.